glbala87/ELLA_tool/docs/releasenotes/README.md

 *Requires access to the import view.*

-ella now lets you re-import previously run samples, using either an existing genepanel or a genepanel customised for that specific sample.
+ella now lets you re-import previously run samples, using either an existing gene panel or a gene panel customized for that specific sample.

 This lets you request new analyses directly in the application and shortens the time for reanalysis with a different set of genes.